chriswebb09/chriswebb09.github.io/_posts/2017-03-28-creating-delegates-with-swift.md

 ## Diving In

-Let’s imagine for a second you want to detect a button tap in your view and do something accordingly in your view controller.
+Let’s imagine for a second you want to detect a button tap in your view and do something accordingly in your ViewController.

 {% highlight swift linenos %}
 class MainView: UIView {